DanielMartensson/MataveControl/README.md

 # Model Predictive Control - Linear programming & Quadratic programming

 Matavecontrol have both linear programming MPC and quadratic programming MPC.
 There is equivalent C code at [CControl](https://github.com/DanielMartensson/CControl) if you want to apply them to embedded hardware.
 Select the programming method, quadratic or linear, that works with your situation.
-Both works fine.
+Both works fine, but quadratic programming (Hildreth's Method) is faster than linear programming (Simplex Method), so I recommend to begin with quadratic programming for Model Predictive Control.

 ![alt text](https://github.com/DanielMartensson/matavecontrol/blob/master/examples/Markering_024.png)